Lessons learned about how high-touch customer onboarding goes wrong... and how to make it right.

 Some people think onboarding is only about helping customers learn your user interface.
 For them, being onboarded means that the customer has configured their account and knows how to use it.

 But if you define onboarding that way, you’ll graduate customers from your onboarding process before they start seeing the value of your product.
-This leads to confusion, lack of direction, and in the end, much higher churn.
+This leads to confusion, lack of direction, and in the end, much higher churn rates.

 Here’s how we define onboarding: